Response to Incidents

 Counter Pollution Manual

 One of the Bonn Agreement's major aims is to facilitate cooperation between the Contracting Parties in response to large maritime disasters and other emergencies.
 To ensure that cooperation is effective and efficient, common understanding is needed on many issues such as command structures, communications, organisation and claims management.
-To ensure this common understanding, these issues have been outlined in the Bonn Agreement Counter Pollution Manual.
+These are practices are adopted by the Bonn Agreement and outlined in the Bonn Agreement Counter Pollution Manual.

 Next In This Section